subnero1/website-staging/oceans20/index.md

 <!-- ### Download Unet Simulator -->
 <h1 style="font-size: 24px;">Download Unet Simulator</h1>

-Visit the [link](https://github.com/org-arl/unet-contrib/tree/master/contrib/oceans-tutorial-2020) and download `unet-3.1.0` folder to your machine.
+Visit the [link](https://github.com/org-arl/unet-contrib/tree/master/contrib/oceans-tutorial-2020) and download `unet-3.1.0.zip` package to your machine.
+Unzip and extract the to see `unet-3.1.0` folder which contains the simulation scripts that you will use in this tutorial.

 <!-- ### Resources and code for PART 3 -->
 <h1 style="font-size: 24px;">Resources and code for PART 3</h1>